rosenmilev/Fundamentals/README.md

 # Fundamentals
 These are the solutions of all tasks and problems from the Softuni Fundamentals course, held in the period January-April 2022.
-The solutions are in line with the current topic.
+All solutions are in line with the current topic.
+All solutions have been tested with the automated system of Softuni and are correct.